bridge-core/bridge-core.github.io/content/docs/extension-docs/compiler-plugins.md

 **Note: The `name` and `description` have square brackets around them so that bridge. doesn't attempt to translate these strings.**

 -   `plugins`
-    An array of values that specify the id's of the compiler plugins to use.
-The values can either be a string, to simply add the plugin to the compiler, or it can be an array with the first value as the compiler plugin's id and arguments for that compiler plugin in an object as the second argument.
-For example, see the `"simpleRewrite"` plugin above contains an argument `"packName"` which is passed to and used in the plugin.
+    An array of values that specify the ids of the compiler plugins to use.
+The values can either be a string, to simply add the plugin to the compiler, or it can be an array with the first value of the array as the compiler plugin's id and in the second value of the array there should be options for the compiler plugin in an object.
+For example, see that the `"simpleRewrite"` plugin above contains an argument `"packName"` which is passed to, and used in the plugin.

 ## Built-In Compiler Plugins

-By default bridge contains 6 different compiler plugins built-in:
+By default bridge. contains 6 different compiler plugins built-in:

 -   `typeScript`
     Compiles any TypeScript files in your project into JavaScript.
-This allows you to use TypeScript for Minecraft's GameTests, Scripting API and bridge's custom components and commands.
+This allows you to use TypeScript for Minecraft's GameTests, Scripting API and bridge.'s custom components and commands.

 -   `entityIdentifierAlias`
     Registers entity identifiers to be fetched by the `getAlias()` function in compiler plugins.

 -   `customEntityComponents`, `customItemComponents`, `customBlockComponents` Provides custom component functionality for entities, items and blocks.
-[Documentaion](https://bridge-core.app/extension-docs/custom-components/).
+[Documentation](https://bridge-core.app/extension-docs/custom-components/).

     **Arguments:**

     -   `v1CompatMode: boolean` Enables v1 custom components.
 Recommended only for compatibility.

 -   `customCommands`
-    Provides custom command functionality for use in function files and json files where commands are supported.
+    Provides custom command functionality for use in `.mcfunction` files and json files where commands are supported.
 [Documentation](https://bridge-core.app/extension-docs/custom-commands/)

     **Arguments:**

     -   `v1CompatMode: boolean` Enables v1 custom commands.
 Recommended only for compatibility.

 -   `moLang`
     Provides custom MoLang functionality.
-This allows you to create .molang files and register functions to be used across your project where MoLang is permitted.
+This allows you to create `.molang` files and register functions to be used across your project where MoLang is valid.

 -   `simpleRewrite`
-    Restructures the compiler output and puts your project in a structure that Minecraft will understand.
+    Restructures the compiler output and rewrites your project structure into a structure that Minecraft will understand.

     **Arguments:**